nolash/eth-bb/README.md

 # publish rss content from hash in context
 eth-bb -y <keyfile_path> -e <contract_address> --context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --mime application/rss+xml --fee-limit 100000 <256_bit_content_hash>
 ```

+### Calculating the context

+If the `--context` parameter is given by itself, the entry will be recorded in the smart contract under that 256-bit context.

+If no `--context` parameter is given, the entry will be recorded in the smart conrtact under the context `bytes32(0x0)`

+If `--mime` is specified, then the UTF-8 byte value of the string passed to the argument will be appended to the 256 bit context (the corresponding byte value of the hex), separated by "."
+(0x2E).
+The context used for the smart contract submission will be the sha256 hash of that data.

+For example; with `--context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae` and `--mime foo/bar`, the resulting context will be `3087da3a4531097111e85c59fe75593c92b92b4cf55bc3071224ed6c14cb48b9`.